padok-team/docs-terraform-guidelines/terraform_versioning.md

 all 1.x.x versions of Terraform, while the `~> 1.0.0` constraint will allow all 1.0.x versions.

+**Modules that use features added in a specific minor version (eg: moved blocks added in 1.1) should require that version as a minimum.**

 > For more information: <https://www.terraform.io/docs/language/settings/index.html#specifying-a-required-terraform-version>

 ```yaml